 in addition to the Psychodynamic approach, I also employ techniques from other approaches such as CBT and Person Centred therapies.

-I have just recently qualified the Counselling for Depression course in a Person Centred/Emotion Focused approach at Nottingham University.
+In addition I have qualified in Counselling for Depression using a Person Centred/Emotion Focused at Nottingham University.

 I am a warm, positive counsellor committed to helping clients find the right pathway towards reaching their full potential in life.
 I believe that by understanding issues faced in life we can ultimately move forward with renewed and enriched perspectives

 - BA (Hons) Humanities

 - Eating Disorders

 - Counselling for Depression Person Centred/Emotion Focused